 Last month a federal court ruled that a class action lawsuit against State Farm can move forward.
-The outcome of the case would directly impact over 65,000+ policyholders in the state of Kentucky who’s underpaid insurance claims go back to 2014.
+The outcome of the case would directly impact over 65,000+ policyholders in the state of Kentucky, where underpaid insurance claims go back to 2014.

 How and why did so many insurance claims go underpaid for over 10 years?
 The answer lies in a combination of problems that policyholders across the U.S. face: vague state laws that do little to protect policyholders, complicated estimating software known as Xactimate, and untrained people employed by the insurance company.

 Property damage insurance claims are inherently complicated.
 There are several types of policies (replacement cost vs actual cash value), all with different coverage limits, exclusions, limitations, deductibles and more.
 In addition, state and local laws can vary on how and when a claim must be paid, how the payment calculation is figured and who is responsible for “proving” the loss.

 To make matters worse, most policyholders are unaware of how the insurance claim process works.
 Experts, like roofing and restoration contractors, who would normally be “on their side” have been removed from the equation altogether due to UPPA laws and limitations.